Move In Guide

 M.A.S.T.E.R.
 Plan is WKU's transition program for all new undergraduate students and is designed to help you smoothly transition to your new life as a Hilltopper.
 When you attend M.A.S.T.E.R.
 Plan, you get to move in early to get acclimated to campus before classes begin.

-Students assigned to Hilltopper, Northeast, and Rodes Harlin Halls may move in anytime on or after
+Students newly assigned to Hilltopper and Rodes Harlin Halls may move in anytime on or after Monday, January 3, 2022.

 Your residence hall room will soon become your "home away from home" and we want you to bring whatever items you will need to make it comfortable.
 Below is a list of suggested items to get you started.